Top Haunted European Destinations

 Sinister apparitions.
 The walking dead.
 Ghost carriages and the eternal shades of dogs and horses.

-Europe is the well known home of many tourist attractions, but there is a darker aspect of the continent that might also appeal.
-A haunted forest, castles with plenty of bumps in the night, ghostly cities with ghoulish underground ossuaries, and terrifying tales of murder and unrest.
+Europe is home to many tourist attractions, but there is a darker aspect of the continent that might appeal to lovers of the paranormal.
+Haunted forests, castles with plenty of bumps in the night, ghostly cities with ghoulish underground ossuaries and terrifying tales of murder and unrest await visitors.

-Why not diverge from the regular tourist route and delve beneath the surface of this fabulously ancient, haunted landscape?
+Why not diverge from the regular tourist route and delve beneath the surface of this fabulously creepy continent?

-Europe can be creepy anytime of year, but fall in the run up to Halloween is just the time to explore these 20 continental destinations that bring out Europe’s quirky, fun, and truly terrifying aspects.
+Europe can be creepy any time of year, but the run up to Halloween is just the time to explore these 20 destinations that bring out the continent's quirky, fun and truly terrifying aspects.

 The Catacombs — Paris, France

-“Halt, this is the realm of Death” may not be the warmest greeting, but its perfect preparation for entering the creepy Paris Catacombs.
+“Halt, this is the realm of Death” may not be the warmest greeting, but it's the perfect preparation for entering the creepy Paris Catacombs.
 A vast underground network of tunnels and cemeteries housing the dead, the Paris Catacombs contain six million skeletons in an area spanning almost 300 kilometers.

-The former limestone mines were historically converted to a massive graveyard as crowded cemeteries closed and ghoulish remains were hidden 20 meters below the city’s surface.
-Today the catacombs are a morbid museum, and those braving the tour traverse eerie tunnels of human bones arranged in macabre designs as they reflect upon their own mortality.
+The former limestone mines were historically converted into a massive graveyard as crowded cemeteries closed and ghoulish remains were hidden 20 meters below the city’s surface.
+Today, the catacombs are a morbid museum and those braving the tour traverse eerie tunnels of human bones arranged in macabre designs as they reflect upon their own mortality.